7799043/notes-app/README.md

 ## Quick preview of app work
 [![Quick preview of app work](https://img.youtube.com/vi/YKW9Za5yjZI/0.jpg)](https://www.youtube.com/watch?v=YKW9Za5yjZI)

+<p> The application was created in connection with the tutorials: https://www.youtube.com/watch?v=UsNm8ZL3YaE </p>

 <!--
 #### PROJECT OBJECTIVE:
 The objective of this project is learn the basic of using GitHub and familiarize myself with the process of creating.